 The best part is, it’s only a 15-minute drive away from Banff, so you can be there and back in no time at all!

 If you want a world-famous lakeside spot for your wedding photos, you absolutely must check out Lake Louise.
-It’s best known for its beautiful blue lake, the mountainous backdrop, the Victoria Glacier, and it’s overlooked by the luxurious Fairmont chateau.
+It’s best known for its beautiful blue lake, the mountainous backdrop, the Victoria Glacier, and it is overlooked by the luxurious Fairmont Chateau.